rschristopher/rschristopher.github.io/src/criticisms/index.md

  haven't improved as Bitcoin has succeeded.
 The criticism has become incessant noise with very little signal.

-!!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"
+!!! info "*The more one learns about Bitcoin, the more of a supporter one becomes.*"

 This suggests
  that the critics are stupid,